Utility Design for Distributed Resource Allocation -- Part I: Characterizing and Optimizing the Exact Price of Anarchy: Characterizing the price of anarchy

 \item[ii)] If instead $f(1)>0$, $n\in \mb{N}$, the price of anarchy is

-where $W^\star$ is the (finite) value of the following (primal) linear program in the unknowns $\{\theta(a,x,b)\}_{(a,x,b)\in\mc{I}}$, \be \ee \end{itemize} \end{theorem} Given $f=\fee(w)$, the solution of \eqref{eq:primalvalue} returns both the price of anarchy, and the corresponding worst case instance encoded in $\theta(a,x,b)$ (see the proof in the Appendix).
+where $W^\star$ is the (finite) value of the following (primal) linear program in the unknowns $\{\theta(a,x,b)\}_{(a,x,b)\in\mc{I}}$, \be \ee and $f(0)=w(0)=f(n+1)=w(n+1)=0$.\footnote{While both $w$ and $f$ are defined over the domain $\{1,\dots,n\}$, we artificially set the non-valid extremum points as $f(0)=w(0)=f(n+1)=w(n+1)=0$, for notational convenience, else, e.g., $f(a+x+1)$ appearing in \eqref{eq:primalvalue} will not be defined for $a+x=n$.} \end{itemize} \end{theorem} Given $f=\fee(w)$, the solution of \eqref{eq:primalvalue} returns both the price of anarchy, and the corresponding worst case instance encoded in $\theta(a,x,b)$ (see the proof in the Appendix).
 Observe that the number of decision variables is $|\mc{I}|\sim\mathcal{O}(n^3)$, while only two scalar constraints are present (neglecting the positivity constraint).
 The previous program can thus already be solved efficiently.
 Nevertheless, we are interested in the expression of $\poa(f,w,n)$ (i.e., in the \emph{value} $W^\star$), and therefore consider the dual of \eqref{eq:primalvalue} in Subsection \ref{subsec:duallp}.
 Before doing so, the next subsection provides intuition on the proof of Theorem~\ref{thm:primalpoa}.